Growth progress of a Swiss Cheese plant cutting in Melbourne, Australia

 This plant and many others can be found on Instagram @troposphere_gardens, check it out to see more!

-Due to overwhelming response of readers looking for this incredibly rare plant online, I have scoured the internet and found a seller: Small Variegated Monstera
+Due to overwhelming response of readers looking for this incredibly rare plant online, I have scoured the internet and found some sellers:

 Other plant growth stories you might find interesting:

 See our other plant stories here, or get in contact if you have a growth progress photo story to share!